 Summer Staff Positions

-It’s a full time task to capture the heart of camp through photography.
-The photographer is responsible for taking pictures of all the camp activities and parties throughout the camp weeks.
-The photographer also takes cabin pictures of each cabin each week.
-In addition to the photography duties, you will assist the “videographer techie” in shooting and making the camp video each week.
-Must be willing to help out with other camp activities when needed.
+Capturing the heart of camp through photography is a full time task.
+The photographer is responsible for taking pictures of all the camp activities and parties throughout the weeks at camp.
+The photographer also takes cabin pictures of each cabin every week.
+In addition to the photography duties, you might assist the “videographer techie” in shooting and making the camp video each week.
+Camp videos will be shown at the closing ceremony every week for the campers, missionaries, and families to see all of the great moments that were experienced at camp!
+Camp Barnabas is a beautiful place, and the photographer plays a large role in allowing the families to share in the joy that their camper gets to experience.
+Photographers will be living in a cabin with campers and missionaries, and must be willing to help out with daily functioning of cabin as needed.

 This person has the awesome task of capturing camp on video as well as being in charge of all video and audio equipment during camp worship activities.
-You will be responsible for making a weekly term video that will be sold on Closing Day each week.
+You will be responsible for making a weekly video that is shown at the closing ceremony.
+The videographer is vital in creating a way for the families to see the joy and love that their camper’s get to experience at camp.
 Experience with video editing and sound equipment is required.
-Must be willing to help out with other camp activities when needed.
+The videographer will be living in a cabin with campers and missionaries, and must be willing to help out with daily functioning of cabin as needed.

 The role of the office assistant is primarily an administrative job.
 You will be responsible for handling all phone calls that come into the camp office, sorting and distributing mail and answering emails.
 You will also assist the office staff in mail outs and other typical daily office duties.
 The office assistant is a fun, spunky job with plenty of opportunities to interact with the campers during evening activities and meal times.

 Many of our year-round staff move their entire families out to camp each summer!
 In order to fulfill their duties at camp, they need Resident Assistants to care for their children each day.
-Resident Assistants are each assigned a family to work with which includes around 1 to 3 children.
 This is a special opportunity to serve Camp, build relationships with full time staff and their families, and see camp from a unique perspective.
-You will still live in a cabin with campers and be able to attend camp events with the children, all while serving a significant purpose at Barnabas.
+Resident Assistants will live in a cabin with campers, assist with the daily functioning of the cabin as needed, and be able to attend camp events with the children.
+Resident Assistants play a vital role in allowing camp to run efficiently, and is a unique opportunity to show the love of Jesus to incredible families as well as their children.

 Special Diets Cook